shuttle-hq/synth/docs/docs/core-concepts.md

 ## Workspaces

-A workspace, marked by a `.synth/` subdirectory.
+Workspaces are marked by `.synth/` subdirectory.
 A workspace represents a set of synthetic data namespaces managed by Synth.

-A workspace can have *zero or more namespaces*, where the namespaces are just represented as subdirectories as well as some internal state in `.synth/`.
+A workspace can have *zero or more namespaces*, where the namespaces are just represented as subdirectories (as well as some hidden state in `.synth/` when using Synth in `daemon` mode).
+All information pertaining to a workspace is in its directory.

 Below is an example directory structure for a workspace with a single namespace, `my_namepace`.